z-adams/Tutorials/ECS.md

 say you have some very specialized component, such as a "`MissileGuidance`" comp.
-If this component is only given to guided missiles that are actively in-flight, there will probably only ever be a few slots of the array actually being used at any given time, but that's the price we pay for our exceedingly simple arrangement.
+If this component is only given to guided missiles that are actively in-flight, there will probably only ever be a few slots of the array actually being used at any given time, and the rest will be watsed.That's the price we pay for our exceedingly simple arrangement.
 If that displeases you, go improve it yourself :P

 The actual game logic and component behaviors are implemented as **systems**, which all follow a similar pattern: